opeolluwa/vue-greetings/docs/src/index.md

 ---
 home: true
 tagline: A vue component that returns greeting based on day, time and season.
-Ideal for welcome messages in dashb
+Ideal for welcome messages in dashboard
 actionText: Quick Start →
 actionLink: /guide/
 features: